insin/nwb/CONTRIBUTING.md

 - `npm run test:watch` will watch files and run all non-command tests on every change.

-  This is for quick feedback while developing; command tests are not run as they're relatively slow.
+  This is for quick feedback while developing; command/project tests are not run as they're relatively slow.